katjakarhu/OpenCAQDA/README.md

 ### Mandatory

 - Define hierarchies and relationships between codes
+    - Save drag and drop code relationships to database
     - Relationships can have labels
     - You can define parent-child hierarchies with codes that you can use for example in defining themes, sub-themes and categories.